hyrsh/homelab-rpi/mkdocs/docs/04_ceph/02_setup.md

 Here we can see that our devices "sda" and "sdb" are listed with 1.8TB.
 These are the ones we want to prepare.

+> Hint: the device "mmcblk0" is our SD card in the RPI and we to not want to touch that!

 `Clear partition information`
 ```shell
 fdisk /dev/sda